-Director of the Quantitative Reasoning Program, Lecturer in Mathematics
+Director of the Quantitative Reasoning Program, Chair of the Center for Learning and Teaching, and Lecturer in Mathematics

 Center For Learning/Teaching

 Kanbar Hall - 301